 If you’re going to the gym to lift weights, on the other hand, you’ll want shorts that are a little bit longer or ones that have a liner.
 That way you can keep things comfortable and classy when you lie down to bench press or do any leg raises on the mats.

-We spoke with five personal trainers about the pairs of shorts they reach for every day.
+We spoke with six personal trainers about the pairs of shorts they reach for every day.
 Each trainer looks for something slightly different — the right length, number of pockets, a soft feel that holds up after hundreds of washes.
-Here are the five pairs of shorts they swear by.
+Here are the shorts they swear by.

 Rhone’s Mako shorts are 7-inches long and come lined, or unlined — the DWR finish and sweat-wicking interior keep you dry, while the media pocket fits phones that are smaller than an iPhone Plus.
 “These shorts are relatively indestructible and incredibly comfortable.
-A standout feature is the media pocket inside the front pocket that helps keep my phone from bouncing all around when I exercise or go for a run,” Rick Richey, owner of Independent Training Spot and Recover in New York, says.
+A standout feature is the media pocket inside the front pocket that helps keep my phone from bouncing all around when I exercise or go for a run,” says Rick Richey, owner of New York City's Independent Training Spot.
 He’s been a trainer since 2002 and finds the inspirational quote inside each pair of shorts meaningful.

 Rich Velazquez, a coach and COO at Mile High Run Club in NYC, recommends the Nike Split short — a typical choice for dedicated runners.
 “They’re lightweight and provide a full range of motion for running strides,” he explains.
 While it might take a bit to get used to wearing shorts with split sides, these shorts are ideal for activities like hopping on a treadmill for interval hill workouts.

-“I love that the pockets are discreet yet adequate enough to manage my keys, wallet and other small items without adding bulk to the fit,” says Gideon Akande, a two-time Chicago Golden Gloves champ and Men’s Health Next Top Trainer.
+“I love that the pockets are discreet yet adequate enough to manage my keys, wallet and other small items without adding bulk to the fit,” says Gideon Akande, a two-time Chicago Golden Gloves champ and @iFit trainer.
 “These shorts look great in a variety of settings, making it easy to switch from chill mode to go mode in an instant!”
 He also appreciates the supportive built-in liner and four-way stretch, for freedom of movement no matter what kind of workout you tackle.

 “There’s only one brand I wear for my workouts, and that’s Birddogs,” says Dariusz Stankiewicz, co-founder of Body Evolved in NYC.
 “They come in three different short lengths.
 It's a huge deal because for my runs and squatting days I want shorts shorter, so that I don’t have to deal with extra material hanging down.
 For my casual workouts, I wear them little longer.”
 The cheeky brand's gym shorts are available in 17 colors and patterns the three lengths are 6-inch, 8-inch and 9.25-inch.